gauthamkotian02/React-Native-App/README.md

-Shopy App
+Shopy App:
+\n
-Welcome to the Buy & Sell App!
+Welcome to the Shopy App!
 This project allows users to buy and sell products through posts.
 It's built using Firebase for the backend and Expo's Auth Session for authentication.

 Features
 User Authentication: Secure user authentication powered by Expo's Auth Session.